LAripping/watchlist-widget/README.md

 - [ ] (button #2 - 3dots) Widget settings (`SettingsActivity` ?)
   - [x] Clear all data
 - [x] Styling
+- [x] Click widget item to open IMDB url

 #### Dynamic Tracking

-- [ ] FAB Expand action like LastPass?
+- [x] FAB Expand action like LastPass?
   * original button will become just ":heavy_plus_sign:"
   * expanded options are " :mag:" for static import and ":globe_with_meridians:" for URL
   * [ ] maybe with disclaimer that list needs to be made "public" and pointer to IMDB FAQs